Tadao Kitajima

 Tadao Kitajima (北島 忠雄, Kitajima Tadao) is a Japanese professional shogi player ranked 7-dan.
 He is a former director of the Japan Shogi Association.

-Early life
+Early life and apprenticeship

 Kitajima was born in Tokyo on January 1, 1966.
 He entered the Japan Shogi Association's apprentice school in November 1980 at the rank 6-kyū as a student of shogi professional Shigeru Sekine.
 He was promoted to the rank of 1-dan in 1983 and obtained full professional status and the rank of 4-dan in April 1995.

 Shogi professional

 Promotion history

 Kitajima's promotion history is as follows: